mcdeck/van-porten.de/_posts/2020-11-04-gearing-up.md

 ![Desktop New]({{ '/assets/images/desktop_new.jpg' | relative_url }})

-What may not be obious is that this is now actually a height adjustable desk which is super nice.
+What may not be obvious is that this is now actually a height adjustable desk which is super nice.
 New chair also soon to be delivered I hope - that selection process was a journy all in its own right, by the way.
 I ended up going with a [Viasit Scope](https://www.viasit.com/de/produkte/stuehle/scope-netzruecken) in the end.

-I am for the moment sticking to my old speakers.
+I am - for the moment - sticking to my old speakers.
 I wanted to swap them out for some studio monitors, but I am in no rush to do that right now as it would also mean getting a wider table top.
 Maybe after Christmas.
 You will also notice the oddly placed light to the right of the monitors.
-That is my old [Sled2Pro](https://amzn.to/2I4r2GA) which I am using as a key light at the moment (and still need to fill/back light, but also that is a different story).
+That is my old [Sled2Pro](https://amzn.to/2I4r2GA) which I am using as a key light at the moment (and still need a fill/back light, but also that is a different story).

-Here is the full inventory of my currnet gear (excluding PC and T480s because the former is custom built and the latter is no longer available I think).
+Here is the full inventory of my currnet gear (excluding PC and T480s because the former is custom built and the latter is no longer available, I think).
 Other than that let's go by category.

 Audio